ckzard/Responsive-Portfolio/README.md

 ![Portfolio page](/assets/images/Portfolio-screen.png)

 **The contact page currently has limited functionality, thus information submitted goes nowhere.
-However it can be updated to have form submitted and information emailed.**
+However it can be updated to have the form submitted and information emailed.**

 ![Contact page](/assets/images/Contact-us.png)